-As part of its Better Regulation policy, the Commission initiated the Regulatory Fitness and Performance Programme (REFIT), a rolling programme to keep the entire stock of EU legislation under review.
+Consequently, the European Commission initiated the Regulatory Fitness and Performance Programme (REFIT), a rolling programme to keep the entire stock of EU legislation under review.
 It affects the whole policy cycle, from initiation to evaluation, and aims to make EU law simpler and less costly.

 The on-going REFIT evaluation of the SEA Directive follows the Better Regulation policy.
 The objective of this evaluation is to use an evidence-based critical analysis to show whether EU actions in line with the SEA Directive are proportionate to the directive’s objectives and deliver as expected.

 The evaluation covers the application of the entire SEA Directive in all EU Member States from its date of application (21 July 2004).
 It also includes the relation of the SEA Directive with relevant international environmental treaties such as the SEA Protocol, and the Aarhus Convention.
 The evaluation will consider all relevant aspects, i.e. legal (e.g. legal base, internal coherence and consistency with other legislation, terminology and definitions, etc.), environmental, economic and social.
 The evaluation will examine what has worked well, what has not worked well, and why.